CoDi: Conditional Diffusion Distillation for Higher-Fidelity and Faster Image Generation: Introduction

 Recent efforts to accelerate diffusion sampling predominantly employ distillation methods~\citep{luhman2021knowledge, salimans2022progressive, song2023consistency}.
-These methods achieve significantly faster sampling, completing the process in just $4-8$ steps, with only a marginal decrease in generative performance.
+These methods achieve significantly faster sampling, completing the process in just $4\mathrm{-}8$ steps, with only a marginal decrease in generative performance.
 Very recent works~\citep{meng2023distillation, li2023snapfusion} show that these strategies are even applicable for distilling pre-trained large-scale text-to-image diffusion models.

-Based on these distillation techniques, a two-stage distillation procedure~\citep{meng2023distillation} can be used for distilling conditional diffusion models ---either distillation-first or conditional finetuning-first.
-These two procedures offer different advantages in terms of cross-task flexibility and learning difficulty, but their generated results~\citep{meng2023distillation} are generally better than those of the undistilled conditional diffusion model when given the same sampling time.
+A very common application scenario is to incorporate new conditions into these distilled diffusion models, such as using low-resolution images for super-resoltion~\cite{saharia2022image}, or instruction-tuning for image editing~\cite{brooks2023instructpix2pix}, where the most straightforward way is to directly finetune the distilled text-to-image pre-trained model with new conditional data.
+An alternative common approach~\cite{meng2023distillation} is to first finetune the diffusion model with the new conditional data, then conducting distillation on the already-finetuned conditional model.
+While these two methods have been demonstrated to accelerate sampling, each has distinct disadvantages in terms of result quality and cross-task flexibility, as discussed below.

+In this paper, we introduce a new algorithm for \textbf{\underline{Co}}nditional \textbf{\underline{Di}}stillation which we call \textbf{CoDi} for efficiently adding new controls into distilled models.
+Unlike previous distillation methods that rely on finetuning, our method directly distills a diffusion model from a text-to-image pretraining (\eg, StableDiffusion) and ends with a fully distilled conditional diffusion model.
+As depicted in Figure~\ref{fig:teaser}, our distilled model is capable of predicting high-quality results in just $1 - 4$ sampling steps.